unicode-org/icu4x/docs/tutorials/intro.md

 In result, compared to most internationalization solutions, working with data in `ICU4X` is a bit more explicit. `ICU4X` provides a trait called `DataProvider` (as well as `BufferProvider` and `AnyProvider`) and a number of concrete APIs that implement these traits for different scenarios.
 Users are also free to design their own providers that best fit into their ecosystem requirements.

+`BufferProvider` and `AnyProvider` abstract over different ways the data may be loaded: `BufferProvider` abstracts over data providers that deserialize data, whereas `AnyProvider` abstracts over data providers that can provide concrete Rust objects, like data providers that use [`databake`](https://docs.rs/databake).

 In this tutorial we are going to use ICU4X's "test" data provider and then move on to a synchronous file-system data provider which uses ICU4X format JSON resource files.

 ## Test data

 ICU4X's repository comes with pre-generated test data that covers all of its keys for a select set of locales.
-For production use it is recommended one use the steps in [Generating Data](#generating-data) to generate custom data, but for the purposes of trying stuff out, it is sufficient to use the data providers exported by `icu_testdata`.
+For production use it is recommended one use the steps in [Generating Data](#generating-data) to generate custom data, but for the purposes of trying stuff out, it is sufficient to use the data providers exported by `icu_testdata`. `icu_testdata::any()` will produce an `AnyProvider`, and `icu_testdata::buffer()` will produce a `BufferProvider`.

-## Using test data
+# 6. Using an ICU4X component

+We're going to try writing an app that uses the `icu::datetime` component to format a date and time in a Japanese locale.

 First, we need to register our choice of the provider in `~/projects/icu_tutorial/myapp/Cargo.toml`: